-- Applies clear and explicit operating principles, of credible, fair and accurate assessments with clear strategies to achieve these. - Underpinned by solid theoretical foundations and a theory of change which, while supported by empirical evidence, is continuously tested and refined. - In tune with the current context in terms of the strategic discourse, policy emphases, reform processes and global development agenda. - Embedding key principles, criteria and commitment in terms of aid and development effectiveness including the commitments of the Busan Partnership and e.g. the International Humanitarian Principles as well as international criteria for humanitarian and development assistance. - Building on available frameworks for bilateral assessments (thereby with the intent of reducing the need for independent bilateral assessments). - Applying multiple sources of data (stakeholder surveys, document review, interviews) against a single indicator, to ensure greater robustness of analysis and ratings. - Retaining the emphasis on stakeholder experience, in order that MOPAN members can better understand how the workings of multilateral organisations are understood at field and HQ level (also in line with principles of mutual accountability). - Places an emphasis on engagement and learning, through the development and application of a separate Learning and Engagement Strategy (see Section 12). - Places an emphasis on transparency, through the development and application of a full Evidence Management Strategy. - Has sound strategies for triangulation and validation, including engagement with the multilateral organisation and MOPAN members to confirm the resonance and the accuracy of the report. - Applies independent evaluative information for the assessment of results (therefore embedding the substance of the OECD DAC's Development Effectiveness Review). - Places an emphasis on the quality, as well as the quantity, of the results generated by multilateral organisations, through seeking out information on their relevance, inclusiveness, sustainability and the cost-efficiency of their achievement.
+- Applies clear and explicit operating principles of credible, fair, and accurate assessments with clear strategies to achieve these. - Underpinned by solid theoretical foundations and a theory of change which, while supported by empirical evidence, is continuously tested and refined. - In tune with the current context in terms of the strategic discourse, policy emphases, reform processes and global development agenda. - Embedding key principles, criteria and commitment in terms of aid and development effectiveness including the commitments of the Busan Partnership and e.g. the International Humanitarian Principles as well as international criteria for humanitarian and development assistance. - Building on available frameworks for bilateral assessments (thereby with the intent of reducing the need for independent bilateral assessments). - Applying multiple sources of data (stakeholder surveys, document review, interviews) against a single indicator, to ensure greater robustness of analysis and ratings. - Retaining the emphasis on stakeholder experience, in order that MOPAN members can better understand how the workings of multilateral organisations are understood at field and HQ level (also in line with principles of mutual accountability). - Places an emphasis on engagement and learning, through the development and application of a separate Learning and Engagement Strategy. - Places an emphasis on transparency, through the development and application of a full Evidence Management Strategy. - Has sound strategies for triangulation and validation, including engagement with the multilateral organisation and MOPAN members to confirm the resonance and the accuracy of the report. - Places an emphasis on the quality, as well as the quantity, of the results generated by multilateral organisations, through seeking out information on their relevance, inclusiveness, sustainability and the cost-efficiency of their achievement.